Animal Fun: Zoos & Aquariums in New Jersey

 Spend a day in the countryside at the record holding Space Farms Zoo & Museum, situated on 100 serene acres in northern New Jersey’s Beemerville.
 With more than 500 animals, you can see tigers, lions, coyotes, buffalo, and much more.
 Be sure to pack a picnic to enjoy a leisurely lunch in this rural retreat.

 Looking to get incredible photographs of wildlife in their natural habitat?
 At Lakota Wolf Preserve in Columbia, view wolves, bobcats, and foxes in a beautiful forested setting.
-Sign-up for a Wolf Watch tour to see these majestic animals play and interact.
+Sign up for an educational Wolf Watch tour to see these majestic animals play and interact.

 Aquariums in New Jersey